Sustainability in Campus Services

 Community Garden

 Located near Paper and Clay and the Instructional Center, the Community Garden is a living classroom and growing space where students can volunteer, grow food, and learn sustainable gardening practices.
-Open to all Georgia Tech students, faculty, and staff.
+Open to all Georgia Tech students, faculty, staff, and visitors.

 Kendeda Rooftop Garden